 top of page

-I hold a PhD from the University of St Andrews.
+I hold a PhD in International Relations from the University of St Andrews.

 bottom of page